n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 !!! warning "Error in nodes"
-    A red warning icon on the top right corner of a node means that the node has errors.
+    A red warning icon on a node means that the node has errors.
 This might happen if the node credentials are missing or incorrect, or the node parameters are not configured correctly.

 <figure style="text-align:center;"><img src="/_images/courses/level-one/chapter-one/Error-node.png" alt="Error in nodes" style="width:30%"><figcaption align = "center"><i>Error in nodes</i></figcaption></figure>